Semporna Peninsula: Climate and biodiversity

 The climate of the peninsula is very hot and humid throughout the year with cloudy conditions and downpours occurring sometimes in the middle of April until the early month of May.
 The narrow coastal strip from Tawau to Semporna received mean annual rainfall ranging from 1,500 millimetres to 1,999 millimetres, with the annual rainfall varying from 2,000 millimetres to 2,500 millimetres which can be expected between November and February throughout the rainy season.
 Since the peninsula is covered with rainforest, the area is rich with medicinal plants species with a survey conducted by the Sabah Museum in 1998 found a total of 127 useful plant species plants which can be also used as materials for boat building, basket, mat weaving and other miscellaneous items.
 The most common species that can be found in the hinterland area are parashorea malaanonan (white seraya), shorea (red seraya) and dipterocarpus (keruing).

+The coast of the Semporna Peninsula is identified as a hotspot of high marine biodiversity importance in the Coral Triangle.